pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 Main kinds of the questionable pairs of character are actually legible, however, some attention is required while parsing them.

-## Current status and furhter objectives
+## Current status and further objectives

 So, at this point symbols and characters allowed in SMILES are enumerated and classified, their relations are somewhat described, general parsing strategy is proposed.